ariefhirmanto/WeenieHut/README.md

 # Project SaltySpitoon

-One Paragraph of project description goes here
+TeamSolid Project 1 Implementation for ProjectSprint

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## MakeFile